aljoxo/Arisen/README.md

 ## Playing the List

+### Obligatory DAR Cache warning: due to the nature of this list and the amount of DAR based animations it uses, it does take some time (usually 15-30 seconds) at the start of each play session for DAR to cache all the folders and animations.
+While cleaning up the folder setup to try and alleviate this issue is a long term goal for the list, please do realize that this issue is out of our control as it is an issue with DAR itself since it does not allow for pre-cacheing animations via Nemesis or during loading screens.
+If you complain about this in the discord, on nexus, or on the github page, you will be linked back here.

 ### Starting the Game

  - Apotheosis comes with a start save by default, so when you load into the main menu, choose "Continue".
  - For alternate start mods, Apotheosis uses [Skyrim Unbound](https://www.nexusmods.com/skyrimspecialedition/mods/27962).
     - In order to start chargen hit **Enter** as soon as you load in
+        - If your character seems to be frozen during RaceMenu, just swap race or gender and swap back, it should unfreeze them.
+This is an issue with DAR Cacheing.
     - Once you are finished with chargen, feel free to open up the **Skyrim Unbound** MCM menu and customize your Standing Stone, whether or not you're a vampire, equipment, spells, and starting location.
         - You may also want to choose whether or not your character is the Dragonborn; and if they are not, whether or not they are able to use shouts.
      - Once you are finished choosing your options for the Alternate Start you desire, hit **Enter** again and choose **Continue**.